|

 previously qualified, but who moved away from Nantwich - to work elsewhere for

-instance - have to live in town again for two years before they can qualify to
+instance - and then returned, have to live in town again for two years before they can qualify to

 become a recipient once more.

-Writing in the Winter(*) 2004 edition of "Talk of the Town" (the newsletter of
+Writing in a past edition of "Talk of the Town" (the newsletter of

-Nantwich Town Council), the Clerk of the Trust, Sarah Fox, a solicitor, also
+Nantwich Town Council), the then Clerk of the Trust, Sarah Fox, a

-that qualification and I am not sure what that means.
-Does anyone still come
+that qualification and I am not sure what it means.

-So it is no use rushing to buy a house in the centre of Nantwich with the idea
+not.
+So it's no use rushing to buy a house in the centre of Nantwich with the

 The pot of cash was increased when Beam Heath land was sold to J.Sainsbury to